ajaysub110/starter-academic/content/authors/admin/_index.md

   url: https://www.nyu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in Deep learning and Vision science
+bio: Interested in neural networks, object recognition

 # Interests to show in About widget
 interests:
-- Deep learning
+- Neural networks
-- Vision science
+- Object recognition
+- Models of human perception

 # Education to show in About widget
 education: